glisak/Rhetos-wiki/Read-only-data-structures.md

 Prerequisites:

-* The examples in this article are based on examples form the **previous tutorial article**: [Data structures and relationships](Data-structures-and-relationships).
+* The examples in this article are based on examples form the **previous tutorial article**: [Data model and relationships](Data-model-and-relationships).

 Contents: